iftechfoundation/discoggin/README.md

-# Discoggin -- a Discord bot to play parser IF games
+# Discoggin -- a Discord bot for playing parser IF games